Natural Bridge Wildlife Ranch

-Natural Bridge Wildlife Ranch is a ranch and wildlife refuge in Texas.
+Natural Bridge Wildlife Ranch is a drive-thru safari park located between San Antonio and Austin, Texas.
 The ranch is a Texas Land Heritage Property, certified by the State of Texas for being used for agriculture by the same family for over 100 years.
 It comprises over 400 acres of Texas Hill Country publicly accessible by automobile.

 It is not affiliated with the Natural Bridge Caverns.

 Animals

 Natural Bridge Wildlife Ranch provides habitat for more than 500 animals representing more than 40 species.
 The owners, Ray and Trudy Soechting, obtained some animals from zoos, and others were purchased from exotic animal breeders or imported.

 Some of the animals at the ranch include: